godotengine/godot-docs/classes/class_undoredo.rst

 - :ref:`int<class_int>`  **get_version**  **(** **)** const

-Get the version, each time a new action is commited, the version number of the UndoRedo is increased automatically.
+Get the version, each time a new action is committed, the version number of the UndoRedo is increased automatically.

 This is useful mostly to check if something changed from a saved version.